Last Updated on March 8, 2023

-Shelby and its surroundings in Cleveland County are nestled at the foothills of the Blue Ridge Mountains.
+Shelby and its surroundings in Cleveland County are nestled at the foothills of the Blue Ridge Mountains of North Carolina.
 The area sits in a sweet spot between Charlotte and Asheville and it’s dotted throughout with small towns known for music and livermush.

 And as many travelers know, there are tons of things to do in Shelby, small towns like Kings Mountain, and the rest of Cleveland County over a weekend.
 That’s what we want to share with you here because we think it’s a pretty special place to visit!

 Read More: 75+ Fun Day Trips from Asheville (Within a 2-Hour Drive)

 Things to Do in Shelby and Cleveland County

 The Revolutionary War had important impact on Cleveland County, so much so that you might recognize all of the streets in Shelby are named after Revolutionary heroes.

 Moving into the 20th century, Cleveland County also hosted a political powerhouse known as the “Shelby Dynasty” which sent two governors to Raleigh, as well as representatives to the House and Senate in Washington.
 This led way to great economic development and growth for the county and made it into the beautiful historic area it is now.

 Read More: 80+ Amazing Small Towns in North Carolina (For Your Next Road Trip or Home!)